basnijholt/nijho.lt/content/post/agentic-coding/index.md

 Just two months ago, in July 2025, everything changed again.
 Frustrated with Cursor becoming painfully slow, I tried Claude Code based on the buzz online.
 **That first night, I spent $70 on API tokens**.
-Not by accident—I was just working at my optimal pace.
+Not by accident—I just kept adding $10-$20 increments like a gambling addict.
 The experience was so mind-blowing that within two weeks, I'd spent nearly $200 and immediately upgraded to the $200/month Pro plan.

 To put this in perspective: Using a command-line tool `ccusage` to track token consumption, I calculated that I used **$10,000 worth of API tokens in my first month**.